Manars0/Simple-Calculator/README.md

 A simple Python GUI calculator built using the Tkinter library.
 The program allows the user to enter three numbers and perform basic arithmetic operations: addition, subtraction, multiplication, and division.
+> This project demonstrates the use of basic GUI components, real-time checks.

 ## Features